rachel170/tp/docs/DeveloperGuide.md

 last review session initiated in the deck to the `Deck` class, which will be displayed in the Main Mode of FlashNotes, under the relevant Deck's name.

-Review Statistics will be saved as the `Deck::resultStatistics` attribute as a String in the `Deck` class implemented by Peng Xiang and Jacob.
+Review Statistics will be saved as the `Deck::resultStatistics` attribute as a String in the current `Deck` class design implementation.
 As a String, it can be easily retrieved and displayed to the user through the UI component.
 As such, only review sessions initiated from an existing deck will be saved to the relevant deck.

 In the event that a user initiated a review session for all of FlashNotes' flashcards, the review statistics will only